Tasman blaze: Massive Nelson fire 'sparked by farmer'

 However, there had been some animal welfare issues and 13 animals had to be euthanised.

-Ministry for Primary Industries were on the ground to help residents, he said.
+The Ministry for Primary Industries was on the ground to help residents, he said.

 Faafoi wanted to thank Fire and Emergency NZ for their massive effort in battling the fire.